 In Kharif, 2022, a field population of S. litura was collected from the vegetable crop ecosystem of two important vegetable-growing mandals, Maheshwaram and Chevella.
 The populations that were collected in the field were taken to the laboratory, where they were raised independently on artificial diets at a temperature of 25±2°C and a relative humidity of 75±5%.
 Bioassay investigations were conducted using the third instar larvae of the F1 generation.

-Determination of quantitative changes in enzymatic titer that offers resistance against emamectin benzoate in S. litura population collected from vegetable crop ecosystem of Rangareddy district
+Determination of quantitative changes in enzymatic titre that offers resistance against emamectin benzoate in S. litura population collected from vegetable crop ecosystem of Rangareddy district

 In susceptible and field populations, the activities of the enzymes cytochrome P450 monooxygenase/mixed function oxidase (MFO), glutathione S-transferase (GST) and esterase were measured in accordance with established techniques.

 Newly hatched neonate larvae of F1 generation field collected population of Chevella and Maheshwaram mandals that were reared on artificial diet under laboratory conditions were used for the experiment.
 The larvae were fed with fresh untreated castor leaves separately for each population until they attained third instar stage.
 Once they entered third instar, fifty larvae were reared individually in petri plates containing leaf disc treated with median lethal concentration (LC50) of 0.018310 and 0.018078 were obtained during preliminary studies for the Chevella and Maheshwaram population.
-After 24 hours of feeding on treated leaves, the larvae that were survived were picked up and used for estimating the enzymatic titre.
+After 24 hours of feeding on treated leaves, the larvae that survived were picked up and used for estimating the enzymatic titre.
 Similarly, the untreated susceptible larval population that were fed with fresh untreated castor leaves served as control.
 Few random healthy larvae were picked up for estimating the enzyme titre from the control petri plates on the same time when the insecticide treated and survived larvae were picked.

 Estimation of esterase and glutathione S-transferase (GST) activity in S. litura strains